AppImage/docs.appimage.org/source/substitutions.rst

 .. |desktop_integration| replace:: However, users may want their AppImages to be integrated into the system so that they show up in menus with their icons, have their MIME types associated, can be launched from the desktop environment's launcher, etc.
 .. |contact| replace:: If you're new to AppImage, or have any problems with or questions about AppImages, please don't hesitate to contact the AppImage team and their community.
 They're happy to help!
 Please see the :ref:`Contact page <ref-contact>` for more information.
 .. |group_user_add| replace:: After adding a user to a group, that user must logout and login again for the change to take effect!
 .. |fuse_docker| replace:: Most docker containers don't permit to use FUSE inside containers for security reasons.
-In that case, you will see this error:
+In that case, you will see this or a similar error:
 .. |recent_type_2| replace:: but every reasonably recent AppImage is type 2
 .. |linuxdeploy_bundle_appimages| replace:: As of December 2024, :ref:`ref-linuxdeploy` has a `bug <https://github.com/linuxdeploy/linuxdeploy/issues/301>`__ that causes it to corrupt AppImages when they're given as additional executables that should be bundled.
 Therefore, when using it, other bundled AppImages have to manually be copied into the AppDir and ``appimagetool`` has to be used to create the AppImage.
 .. |upstream_advantage| replace:: This ensures that the software works exactly the way the original application author has envisioned it to work.